microsoft/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-01.md

 - The marketplace itself (and the storefront the user interacts with eg the Azure portal, AppSource)
 - A landing page for your solution for new customer onboarding
 - A webhook for your solution to listen for messages from the marketplace
-- An "integrations services" component that can call marketplace APIs on behalf of your appplication
+- An "integrations services" component that can call marketplace APIs on behalf of your application

 ![marketplace actors](Images/Challenge1.png)